raspberrypilearning/i-made-you-a-book/en/step_1.md

 You will:

-+ Think of ideas to create a digital book for someone specific
++ Create a digital book for someone specific
 + Choose which skills to use to make your book
 + Share a web address for your book